maleehaa11/runner-sprint-2/README.md

 - The player must experience increasing difficulty over time.
 - The player must be able to interact with new obstacles and pickups.
 - The player must be able to see their score on a leaderboard at the end of the game should it be high enough.(new)
+- The system must load external environment assets (walls, fog, floor) without stutter. (new)
+- The system must save and load leaderboard data from a text file. (new)
+- The system must exclude the chaser logic entirely. (updated)

 **1.2 System Requirements**